-USC beats UCLA 64-63 on Tahj Eaddy’s last-second shot
+USC stuns UCLA 64-63 on Tahj Eaddy’s last-second shot

+Eaddy’s shot wasn’t USC’s first option.
+They wanted to go to standout freshman Evan Mobley for an alley-oop play.
+They had no timeouts left.

+“We’re only down two, so we were just trying to extend the play, but they did a good job of guarding that,” Eaddy said.
+“It was just trying to get a catch before there was a 5-second call.
+We were getting close.”

-LOS ANGELES (AP) — Tahj Eaddy hit a 3-pointer with 1.4 seconds remaining, giving Southern California its only lead of the game and a 64-63 victory over UCLA on Saturday to keep alive the Trojans’ chance to win their first Pac-12 regular-season title outright since 1960-61.
+Now it’s the Trojans whose hopes remain alive for a chance to win their first Pac-12 regular-season title outright since 1960-61.
 First-place Oregon leads the league by percentage points and would have to lose to Oregon State on Sunday night for USC (21-6, 15-5) to claim the title by one game.

-Eaddy took a pass from Ethan Anderson and was nearly falling out of bounds on the left baseline when he launched a well-contested 3-pointer — just the fourth made by USC.
-He was mobbed by his jumping teammates.
-The players could be heard celebrating in their lockerroom as empty Pauley Pavilion immediately went quiet.
+“I wouldn’t say it’s amazing, but we’re really excited,” USC coach Andy Enfield said.
+“Of course, we’ll be rooting for Oregon State.”

 Eaddy was sliding on the court seconds earlier trying to hold onto the ball, but wasn’t called for traveling.

-Standout freshman Evan Mobley led USC with 13 points and 11 rebounds.
+Mobley led USC with 13 points and 11 rebounds.
 Eaddy and Chevez Goodwin added 12 points each, and Drew Peterson had 10 points.

 The Bruins (17-8, 13-6) were led by Jaime Jaquez Jr. with 12 points.
 Jules Bernard and David Singleton added 11 points each.
 They were without leading scorer Johnny Juzang, who tweaked his right ankle in practice on Friday.